fuzzylabs/MindGPT/README.md

 curl localhost:5000/query_readability
 ```

+### Monitoring MindGPT 👀
+We've created a [notebook](notebook/monitoring_notebook.ipynb) which accesses the monitoring service, fetches the metrics, and creates some simple plots showing the change over time.

+This is a starting point for accessing the metrics, and we're planning to introduce a hosted dashboard version of these plots at some point in the future.

 ## Streamlit Application

 To deploy the Streamlit application on AKS, we first need to build a Docker image and then push it to ACR.